 7.11 Members will recall that the Council Tax policy approved within the 2019/20 budget was that for 2020/21, the previous policy would continue.
 The Council would therefore increase Council Tax by 2% for the Adult Social Care Precept (ASCP) and 1.99% for general purposes; an overall increase of 3.99%.
-The capping criteria for 2020/21 as advised at paragraph 6.34 would permit this approach however, mindful of the financial position of the Authority but also the impact of a further increase in Council Tax on the citizens of Oldham, a revision to Council Tax policy is therefore proposed.
+The referendum limits for 2020/21 as advised at paragraph 6.34 would permit this approach however, mindful of the financial position of the Authority but also the impact of a further increase in Council Tax on the citizens of Oldham, a revision to Council Tax policy is therefore proposed.
 Whilst the 2% increase in relation to the ASCP will continue, Council Tax for general purposes will increase by 0.99% rather than 1.99%.
 In overall terms the Oldham Council Tax will increase by 2.99%.
-This is of course subject to confirmation at Budget Council on 26 February 2020.